uncharted-distil/simon/README.md

 `python3 main_classify_dataset.py --config Base.pkl`

+Note that the code should work directly on a GPU-enabled machine.
+Be sure to set batch_size to something relatively large, like 64 (default is 5) to take full advantage of the GPU power with the flag addition `--batch_size 64`

 Upcoming developments include transfer learning and both GPU and heterogeneous parallelization capabilities.

 To run tensorflow's tensorboard, open up another terminal and run: